Glasc/Portfolio/src/content/en-projects/1-keto-bakery.md

 coverAlt: "Keto Bakery showcase"
 link: "https://www.keto-bakery.cafe/"
 ---
-Residency project for a coffee shop in Puerto Vallarta.
+Graduation project for a coffee shop in Puerto Vallarta.
 Contains a Content Management System (CMS) for products and blog.